 I’ve previously written about the alveolar gas equation and oxygen delivery equation, both of which deal with the physiologic process of oxygenation.
 Now I want to discuss the important relationship between alveolar ventilation (VA), carbon dioxide production (VCO2), and the alveolar carbon dioxide tension (PACO2).
-For the purposes of this explanation, PACO2 roughly approximates arterial carbon dioxide tension (PaCO2) if ventilation/perfusion mismatch is minimal.
+For the purposes of this explanation, PACO2 roughly approximates arterial carbon dioxide tension (PaCO2) if ventilation/perfusion (V/Q) mismatch is minimal.

-Assuming a normal PaCO2 is 35 – 45 mmHg, the equation above suggests that an elevated PaCO2 (hypercapnia) is the result of decreased VA (respiratory depression, oversedation, muscle fatigue, or more dead space ventilation).
+Assuming a normal PaCO2 is 35 – 45 mmHg, the equation above shows that an elevated PaCO2 (hypercapnia) is the result of decreased VA (respiratory depression, oversedation, muscle fatigue, or more dead space ventilation).
 An important consideration is that increased VCO2 is handled well by an intact respiratory system.
 For example, when you exercise, your PaCO2 remains relatively stable since your increased VCO2 during exertion is matched with an increased VA.
 Therefore, an increased VCO2 is not traditionally viewed as a cause of hypercapnia in otherwise healthy patients.

 Clinically, if you see a patient “panting” with rapid, deep breaths, this might NOT be hyperventilation.
 Instead, this might be compensation for an underlying process increasing carbon dioxide production.
 Sedating these patients to calm them down might be detrimental (reduce VA) and throw them into a hypercarbic failure.

 Hypercarbia and hypocarbia have significant physiologic implications ranging from vascular autoregulation to acid-base status, so it’s important to keep the PaCO2 equation in mind when thinking about a patient’s ventilation.

 Drop me a comment below with questions! 🙂